 It is a sixth form privilege not to wear school uniform.
 The school expects that you will dress suitably and avoid extremes of fashion.
-Many outsiders judge the school by the appearance of its sixth formers.
-Younger students look to the sixth form students as role models.
-If you have to stop and think whether what you is wearing is suitable, then it is probably not!
+Many outsiders judge the school by the appearance of its sixth formers and younger students look to the sixth form students as role models.
+If you have to stop and think about whether what you are wearing is suitable, then it is probably not!

-The following represent expected dress in sixth form:
+The following represent the expected dress in sixth form:

-- Suit or smart trousers, jacket and a shirt and tie for boys.
+- Suit or smart trousers, blazer and a shirt and tie for boys.

-- A dress or smart skirt/trousers with a blouse, shirt or formal top for girls with a jacket or blazer.
+- A dress or smart skirt/trousers with a blouse, shirt or formal top for girls with a blazer.

 - Smart, sensible heeled, closed toe footwear should be worn.

 - Religious dress is permitted subject to health and safety requirements.

 It is always important to be mindful of the length of a skirt, depth of neckline and the sheerness of your clothes.
 Dresses and skirts must be of an appropriate length – not more than a third of the way up from the middle of the knee.